dotmesh-io/docs/hugo/content/concepts/what-is-a-datadot.md

 The current branch is shown in the `BRANCH` column and the current dot is marked with a `*` in the `dm list` output.

 Suppose PostgreSQL then writes some data to the docker volume.
-You can then create another commit with:
+You can then capture this new state in another commit with:

 ```bash
 dm commit -m "some data"